COGS108/Overview/COGS108-Syllabus.md

 ✅ permitted
 ❌ not allowed
 ⚠️ indicates that use is permitted; however, GenAI should never be asked to complete a quiz, assignment, or project component for you.
-Instead you should be using it conversationally, with targeted specific tasks and/or questions.
+Instead you should be using it conversationally, with targeted/specific tasks and/or questions.

 **Assignments**: Assignments will be submitted individually, although you may seek help from your fellow students during completion.
 However, you may not give answers to each other at any time.
 You should understand, reproduce on your own, and be able to explain any work you submit.
 All assignments will require you to specify how outside resources were utilized in their completion.